 We deal with anonymous complaints under the same procedure; however it is better if you can provide contact details so we can tell you the outcome of our investigation.

-The PR Coordinator has overall responsibility for dealing with all complaints made about their service.
+The Secretary has overall responsibility for dealing with all complaints made about their service.

 We will provide as far as is reasonably practical: